-Thankfully, the great gameplay of the first has also been kept intact, and improved upon.
-Like Gears of War 2, which I reviewed prior to this, its pretty much like an extension of the first game, in the respect that there is great variety in the wide range of abilities at player’s disposal, including using ice, fire, swarms of killer insects and even telekinesis on top of the additional arsenal of firearms synonymous with the FPS genre.
-However, the developers also saw fit to add a sniper rifle this time round, much to my personal delight, since sniper rifles are my favourite weapons in first-person shooters.
+Thankfully, the great gameplay of the first has also been kept intact and improved upon.
+Like Gears of War 2, which I reviewed prior to this, it’s pretty much like an extension of the first game, in the respect that there is great variety in the wide range of abilities at player’s disposal, including using ice, fire, swarms of killer insects and even telekinesis on top of the additional arsenal of firearms synonymous with the FPS genre.
+However, the developers also saw fit to add a sniper rifle this time round, much to my personal delight, since sniper rifles are my favorite weapons in first-person shooters.
 Melee combat has also been improved with the inclusion of the Big Daddy’s drill arm.

 Controls – 10/10

-It was encouraging to see that even with the increased amount of variety in gameplay and new features at player’s disposal, the control scheme hadn’t been made any harder to cope with than in either the first game, or in other first-person shooters in general.
+It was encouraging to see that even with the increased amount of variety in gameplay and new features at player’s disposal, the control scheme hadn’t been made any harder to cope with than in either the first game or in other first-person shooters in general.
 Metroid Prime had a complicated control scheme for a game in the genre, which took a bit of time to get to grips with, but there are no complications like this in this game.